Client Alert: SBA Issues Additional Guidance for Self-Employed Individuals and PPP Borrowers Taxed as Partnerships

 If the self-employed applicant intends to borrow PPP funds only to the extent that such borrowed amounts are ultimately forgivable, applicants may wish to carefully consider whether to include “owner compensation replacement” in the loan amount, as it may increase the total amount required to be paid in payroll costs during the 8-week measurement period to a level that is not attainable.
 Of course, a PPP recipient could use the proceeds of the loan for payroll costs beyond the 8-week measurement period (and may be required to in order to meet the 75% use requirement), but such amounts would not be eligible for forgiveness.

 If partnerships previously submitted applications without accounting for self-employment income of its partners, or if self-employed applicants previously submitted applications based on payroll costs only (and not owner compensation) but are interested in increasing the loan amount to account for such compensation, such applicants should discuss with their lenders the impact amending or withdrawing the application may have on the processing of their application.
 To the extent the PPP loan has already been obtained, we have seen no guidance or anecdotal evidence that the loan amount may be increased in light of this revised guidance.

-If you have questions or would like additional information, please feel free to contact Dan Fuchs at email@example.com or Jeremy Freifeld at firstname.lastname@example.org and they would be happy to assist you.
+If you have questions or would like additional information, please feel free to contact Dan Fuchs at firstname.lastname@example.org and he would be happy to assist you.